TesTTerOrg/wwantu/README.md

 # The rules 👀
 - Fork this repository and create a PR
 - Use any framework and language as you want
-- You can use any kind of platform to deploy (if you want) i.e.: a vps, heroku, gcp, aws, etc.
+- You can use any kind of platform to deploy (if you want) i.e.: heroku, gcp, aws, vps etc.
-- You should give us a URL to view the result.
+- You should give us a URL to view the result (duh).

 # Time
-- You have 6 days as maximum but if you need more time, don't worry push your changes! is more important the quality than finish it.
+- You have 6 days as maximum but if you need more time, don't worry push your changes! is more important the quality.